CRS5226/car_video/README.md

 You can run this project directly in:

-- ✅ **Kaggle Notebook**: All dependencies are pre-installed; just update the dataset path.
+- ✅ **Kaggle Notebook**: All dependencies are pre-installed, just upload and update the dataset path.
 - ✅ **Google Colab**: Upload the `.ipynb` file and mount your dataset.

 No setup is required on either platform.
 Just upload the dataset and run the notebook cells.